7 Ways Non-Accredited Investors Can Invest in Real Estate

 4) BRRRR Strategy

-None of these require you to be an accredited investor AND you can still build passive income.
+The important thing to remember is that not every type of investment strategy requires you to be an accredited investor AND the best part is that you can still start to acquire passive income.

 Buy and Hold Rental Properties

-Most people are familiar with how having rental property works.
-You buy a property and rent it out.
+Most everyday investors are familiar with how acquiring residential properties works.
+You simply purchase a rental property and rent it out.
+Pretty straightforward.

 Joint Venture Partnerships

-This type of opportunity is open to non-accredited investors, has a high level of work, a moderate level of risk, and a flexible timeline depending on the project.
+This type of opportunity is open to non-accredited investors, requires a medium-to-high level of work, has a moderate level of risk but can give you medium to high returns.

 Real Estate Crowdfunding Platforms